prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

 ###### Rule 94 - Invitation to the President of the European Patent Office  to comment

-The judge-rapporteur may, on his own initiative or on request by the President of the European Patent Office, invite the President of the European Patent Office to comment in writing on any question arising in the course of proceedings under th is Section  including any appeal by the claimant pursuant to Rule 220.
+The judge-rapporteur may, on his own initiative or on request by the President of the European Patent Office, invite the President of the European Patent Office to comment in writing on any question arising in the course of proceedings under this Section  including any appeal by the claimant pursuant to Rule 220.
 The claimant shall be entitled to submit his observations on the President ’s comments.

-###### Rule 95 - Lex specialis  for the interim procedure ( ex parte  procedure)
+###### Rule 95 - Lex specialis  for the interim procedure (ex parte  procedure)

-During the interim procedure , the judge-rapporteur shall invite the claimant to indicate whether he wishes that an oral hearing be convened.
+During the interim procedure, the judge-rapporteur shall invite the claimant to indicate whether he wishes that an oral hearing be convened.
 The judge-rapporteur may convene an oral hearing at his own instance.

 ###### Rule 96 - Lex specialis  for the oral procedure ( ex parte  procedure)